hylandtechoutreach/team/CurriculumDevelopment.md

 - The instructor should ask the students how to proceed during these activities
 - These are often code-along activities, where students write the same code as the instructor (possibly with some customization)
 - These can also be more general follow-along activities
+- It is often beneficial to include screenshots within the instructions

 #### Examples
 - [Here](https://hytechcamps.github.io/python/TurtleCodeAlong.html) is an example of a code-along from the Python Hy-Tech Camp.
 Note that code is available with each step, and the final code is provided at the end.